lakejs/lake-docs/reference/toolbar-config.md

 ## placement

-The position of the toolbar, either above or below the editing area.
-If the value is set to `bottom`, the menu of dropdowns in the toolbar is displayed above the toolbar.
+Determines whether the toolbar appears above or below the editing area.
+When set to `bottom`, dropdown menus appear above the toolbar.

 * Type: `top | bottom`
 * Default: `top`